MuhammadAliAhson/Bash-Commands/Exercise 1/Readme.md

 **Note:** The script requires root privileges for certain operations.
 Make sure to run the script as a superuser or with sudo privileges.

+Copyright Notice:

+This script is created by Muhammad Ali Ahson.
+It is provided as-is without any warranty.
+If you find this script useful, please show your appreciation by including an acknowledgment or attribution when using or distributing this code.

+Your support and recognition are greatly appreciated!

 Author: Muhammad Ali Ahson